 Accept change quickly, make the best of it, and stay positive.

 In my previous position I was able to develop an understanding of small business IT/software infrastructure from physical server management and virtual machines to version control, testing, and debugging (sometimes under extreme pressure).
 I learned the incredible business utility of well-designed software.

 The fun part about being restlessly curious is that I have an extremely diverse set of skills, interests and experience.

-I studied music, art history, linguistics, and even got a B.A. in pre-law before diving into IT and software development.
+I studied music, art history, linguistics, and even got a B.A. in pre-law before diving into Information Security.
 I don’t believe my liberal arts background and my wandering journey into software development has been a liability or waste of time, for it has allowed me to see potential issues in other fields that software desperately needs to address.

 I would love to find a job in a place that appreciates and develops it’s technical staff and fosters a climate of collaboration, experimentation, continual learning and hard work.

 I crave a challenging, creative environment that let’s me explore technologies and methods to solve problems.

 Constantly learning new ways to see and do things is essential to every one of my goals, both professionally and personally.